wp-plugins/miniorange-login-openid/readme.txt

 *	Clean and easy to use WordPress admin UI
 *	**NO SETUP required for any social login or social sharing application**
 *	One-click login to your website using any social login app.
-*	Login to applications - Google, Facebook, LinkedIn, Instagram, Amazon, Salesforce, Windows Live.
+*	Login to applications - Google, Facebook, Twitter, LinkedIn, Instagram, Amazon, Salesforce, Windows Live.
+*	Support for SHORTCODE for both social login and social sharing(horizontal & vertical)
 *	Set custom redirect option for social login to point your users to your desired page
+*	Select from a range of logout URL options for social login
 *   Choose where to add the Social Login Icons: login page, registration page, comment form or anywhere on your site using our Social Login widget.
 *   Option to add social sharing icons on homepage, posts, feeds, content pages, etc.
 *	Option to add a horizontal social sharing widget and a floating vertical social sharing widget to website.